SeeSharpSoft/lazy-json-ref/README.md

 **What is special about that?**

-The reference is resolved lazy on request (**not** in `LazyJson.create`) without any additional function call or derefernce handling.
-Works also with referenced .json files.
+The reference is resolved lazy on request (**not** in `LazyJson.create`) without any additional function call or de-reference handling.
+Works also with referencing .json files.
 That's ~crazy~ lazy, isn't it?

 Further examples can be found [here](https://github.com/SeeSharpSoft/lazy-json-ref/tree/master/test/specs/definitions).